Mosamorphing/WTF-React/12_React Router/readme.md

 # Exercise

 Replicate these examples without taking a look at the codebase provided.
-Go ahead to implement another use case for this, take for instance a transactions page that lists various transactions and by clicking on one of them, you get to go to another page where all the details of such transaction is listed.
+Try to implement another use case for this; a transactions page that lists various transactions and by clicking on one of them, you're redirected to another page where all the details of the selected transaction are listed.
 It is going to be fun, trust me.